m-laniakea/st_spin/README.md

 Most likely the Back-EMF compensation is not configured properly.
 The correction parameters depend heavily on your motor's ke value (V/Hz), inductance, and phase resistance.

-After calculating the parameters using the manufacturer's tool, set KvalAcc, SpeedInt, SlpSt, etc. using setRegister()
+After calculating the parameters using the manufacturer's tool, set KvalAcc, SpeedInt, SlpSt, etc. using setRegister().